Should You Cancel your LSAT Score?

 1. Analyze the LSAT you just took very carefully.

 This can be hard to do, particularly in the immediate aftermath of the test, but it can prove to be very useful when attempting to determine your overall performance.
 Start by writing down the sections you had, and the order you had them in.
 Once you've written down the sections in order, try to recall how many questions you were able to intelligently analyze and answer, and how many you just hazarded a guess on.
 Determine which sections where the hardest for you, and which specific parts of the hardest sections gave you the most trouble.
 Was there a specific logic game that you really struggled with?
 Was there a reading comprehension passage that stumped you?
 Don't let your feelings about a type of question or the LSAT as a whole cloud your judgment.
-Instead, consider each section in a manner than is as analytical and question-specific as possible.
+Instead, consider each section in a manner that is as analytical and question-specific as possible.
 This kind of almost-impartial breakdown of the test will be invaluable when you are trying to determine your overall performance.

 2. Try to determine the experimental section.

 Again, this is something that many think is not possible, but it can definitely be doable in many cases.
-My colleague Dave Killoran wrote an excellent post-test analyis of the October 5ht LSAT that you should definitely read.
+My colleague Dave Killoran wrote an excellent post-test analysis of the October 2013 LSAT that you should definitely read.
 Further, the PowerScore website has a great breakdown and explanation of what the experimental section is, how it is used, and how you can often figure out which section on your LSAT was the experimental one.
 Click on this link to read the article: PowerScore Free LSAT Help Area: The Experimental Section Explained.

 3. Create a best-case and worst-case scenario of your performance.